-Vaporizing dry flower requires a vaping device with special temperature settings that maintain an optimal temperature range between 365-375 degrees Fahrenheit, 185-190 degrees Celsius.
+Vaporizing dry flower requires a vaping device with special temperature settings that maintain an optimal temperature range between 365-375 degrees Fahrenheit, or 185-190 degrees Celsius.
 The cannabis flower should have an even tobacco-brown burn after it has been vaporized.
-There are a variety of portable dry-herb vaporizer and stationary devices on the market, so the first consideration you should make is whether you want a device that can be used on the go or just for home use.
+There are a variety of portable dry-herb vaporizer and stationary devices on the market, so the first consideration to make is if you want a device that can be used on the go or just for home use.

 The airflow in dry-herb pens allows fresh air to flow over the coil to your mouth, preventing the coil from overheating.
 Some vape pens have a ring that allows users to adjust the airflow as needed.

 Dry-herb vape pens vaporize coarsely grated cannabis flower that has been milled through a grinder.
-The material is packed into the chamber of the weed pen after you’ve adjusted the temperature settings to your preference.
+The material is packed into the chamber of the weed pen after you’ve adjusted the temperature settings.
 Not all vape devices are created equal — it is always best to read the instructions before use to ensure you get the optimal vaping experience.